 A new year signals an influx of goal setting and for some that could mean pursuing their dream of setting up their own business.
 For someone looking to start their own business, it is useful to know about the tax relief available for pre-trading expenses.

 Undoubtedly there is a lot involved in setting up a business, and costs will be incurred pre-trading, often these can be of significant value.
 What some business owners don’t know is that you can claim tax relief for revenue and capital expenses that were incurred whilst setting up the business.
 In this article we will look at what counts as pre-trading expenses and how and when you can claim relief on them.

-What expenses may be incurred pre-trading?
+What pre-trading expenses may be incurred?

 Pre-trading expenses will vary depending on the nature of business, common costs incurred include;